How to Find the PERFECT Place to Stay in Tokyo (Even on a Budget)

 • Higishi-Shinjuku is east of Shinjuku Station.
 This is the fun area with the neon lights, the small alleyways, pachinko parlors, host and hostess bars, izakayas, tiny bars, etc. That’s where I’d suggest staying.

-Here are some of the better hotels and hostels for under US$100:
+Here are some of the better hotels and hostels for under US$100.
+The prices are for booking 6-8 months ahead for a summer 2024 stay.
+Prices are much higher for Spring 2024.

 The main reason to stay at Book and Bed Hostel is for its fabulous location—it’s the only hostel that’s right in Kabukicho—the heart of Shinjuku.
 If you want to stay out late and party your heart out around Tokyo, this hostel is an excellent choice.
 It’s also one of the cheaper hostels in Tokyo.